iWebi/movie-list-code-challenge/README.md

 Anything over 75% code coverage is considered acceptable.

 ## Extra credit
+1. Create API documentation using RAML spec (http://raml.org/)
-1. Implement a real-time CRUD with a database back-end using either Redis or MongoDB.
+2. Implement a real-time CRUD with a database back-end using either Redis or MongoDB.
 2. Implement unit tests using the nose library.
+  * Tests should not have a dependency on a database instance.

 ## Taking the challenge